So you’re fully up to speed, with what’s happening inside your digestive system during an ULTRA or or an Ironman endurance race, right?

 - Take L-Glutamine: To further enhance your body’s resistance to exercise (heat) derived digestive disturbance, include L-Glutamine capsules (2 x 500mg) every hour, for training sessions in hot, or humid weather.
 A number of studies have shown how L-Glutamine directly minimizes the heat-shock impact, to the digestive system.

 - Avoid high fructose/sugar foods and processed grains in training-racing: Take a look at your training-racing foods and do your homework on what you’re throwing into your body…most of the sugar, grain based products on the market are high in these nasty ingredients.
 Eat whole food complex carb-foods (containing mix of carbs, fats, protein AND prebiotic fiber).
-Download the How-To-Guide ‘The Fuel Switch’ to learn about foods to eat in ultra racing and training.
+Download the QuickStart Guide ‘The Fuel Switch’ to learn about foods to eat in ultra racing and training.
 Finally test and make a call if caffeine/coffee pre-race has an effect on your gut (cramping, gas, need to ‘go’).

 - Eat foods that make you chew, and avoid others: Real, whole foods need chewing.
 Any processed food that minimizes chewing will raise the risk of digestive symptoms.
 Ensure the energy foods used in racing and training require you to chew the food before swallowing.
 Again you can read more about these foods, by downloading the How-To-Guide ‘The Fuel Switch’.